-Native American artist Fritz Scholder studied and taught at the Institute of American Indian Arts in Santa Fe.
-He became an instructor in 1964, the same year he began a series of paintings based on the New Mexico landscape.
-The linear formations represent the rocky topography, and the bright colors reveal his practice of combining abstraction with pop art.
-In New Mexico #42, the bands of white and dripping blue paint are reminiscent of the state’s snowy winters and imbue the land with a surreal, emotional quality.
+Luiseño artist Fritz Scholder began a series of paintings based on the New Mexico landscape in 1964.
+He had just moved to Santa Fe to teach at the newly formed Institute of American Indian Arts (IAIA).
+The linear formations represent the rocky topography, while the bright colors reveal his practice of combining abstraction with pop art.
+This style, which became popular in contemporary Native American art, is something Scholder developed in the following years.
+In New Mexico #42, bands of white and dripping blue paint evoke the state’s snowy winters and imbue the land with a surreal, emotional quality.

 Fritz Scholder